Menu

 Large-scale studies that corrected for this bias, including a landmark analysis published in The Lancet involving nearly 600,000 participants, found that alcohol consumption at any level is associated with increased risk of stroke, heart failure, fatal aortic aneurysm, and fatal hypertensive disease.
 The study concluded that the supposed cardiovascular benefit of moderate drinking was largely an artifact of flawed study design.

-The World Health Organization has stated clearly: "No level of alcohol consumption is safe for our health."
+The World Health Organization has stated clearly that no level of alcohol consumption is safe for our health.

 Alcohol and Cancer Risk